promi4s/ocelescope/docs/evaluation/plugin.md

 In the `discover` method:

   1. Import the `discover_dfg` function as a [*relative import*](#relative-imports).
-  1. Call the `discover_dfg` with the `ocel` parameter and the `object_types` field from the input class, then use its result to create a new instance of the `DFG` resource.
+  1. Call the `discover_dfg` with the `ocel` parameter and the `object_types` field from the input class, then use the result to create a new instance of the `DFG` resource.
   1. Return the created `DFG` resource

 !!! tip

-    You can access the selected object types through `input.object_types`, assuming the field in your Input class is named `object_types`
+    You can access the selected object types through `input.object_types`, assuming the field in your `Input` class is named `object_types`.

 ## Step 4: Build your plugin